nightscout/cgm-remote-monitor/README.md

 ## Windows installation software requirements:

-- [Node.js](http://nodejs.org/) Latest Node 8 LTS (Node 8.15.1 or later) or Node 10 LTS (Node 10.16.0 or later; Node 10.15.2 works for Azure).
+- [Node.js](http://nodejs.org/) Latest Node 12 LTS.
 Node versions that do not have the latest security patches will not work.
 Use [Install instructions for Node](https://nodejs.org/en/download/package-manager/) or use `setup.sh`)
 - [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community) 3.x or later.
 MongoDB 2.4 is only supported for Raspberry Pi.

 As a non-root user clone this repo then install dependencies into the root of the project: